 - a.
 Short-term bicycle parking may be provided in any combination of bicycle racks and bicycle lockers.
-Racks that are double height or require hanging of a bicycle are prohibited for short-term bicycle parking. - b.
-Short-term bicycle parking must be provided outside of a principal building and within fifty (50) feet of the principal entrance of the use served by the parking. - c.
-Short-term bicycle parking must be at the same grade as the abutting sidewalk or at a location that can be reached by an accessible route from the sidewalk that is a minimum of five (5) feet wide, with no steps and a six percent (6%) slope or less. - d.
-Bike racks may be installed within the furnishing zone of a sidewalk of an abutting public thoroughfare provided that an encroachment permit is granted by the Board of Aldermen.
-A rack may also consist of a hoop affixed to a parking meter, with approval from the Director of Traffic and Parking. - i.
-Any required short-term bicycle parking provided in a structure or under cover must be: - a).
+Racks that are double height or require hanging of a bicycle are prohibited for SHORT-TERM BICYCLE PARKING. - b.
+Short-term bicycle parking must be provided outside of a PRINCIPAL BUILDING and within fifty (50) feet of the PRINCIPAL ENTRANCE of the use served by the parking. - Short-term bicycle parking must be at the same grade as the ABUTTING sidewalk or at a location that can be reached by an Accessible route from the sidewalk that is a minimum of five (5) feet wide, with no steps and a six percent (6%) slope or less. - d.
+Bike racks may be installed within the furnishing zone of a sidewalk of an ABUTTING public THOROUGHFARE provided that an ENCROACHMENT permit is granted by the City Council.
+A rack may also consist of a hoop affixed to a parking meter, with approval from the Director of Mobility. - Any required short-term bicycle parking provided in a STRUCTURE or under cover must be: - a).
 Provided at ground level; - b).
 Provided free of charge; - c).
 Clearly marked as bicycle parking; - d).
 Separated from vehicle parking by a physical